 Volunteers will support children at Solidarity Sports after-school clubs.
 In practice this may be running through playgrounds with our children, doing arts and crafts, swimming, and many more fun activities.
 Volunteers will build a positive, trusting relationship with our children, and make them feel special and valued at all times during our projects.

-During the school term we have a 'Thrive' after-school club running every Wednesday, Thursday, and Friday 3:30-5:30pm at St Clements and St James Primary School, Penzance Pl, London W11 4PG.
+During the school term we have 'Thrive' after-school club, which runs every Wednesday, Thursday, and Friday 3:30-5:30pm at St Clements and St James Primary School (Penzance Pl, London W11 4PG).

 Volunteering is flexible, so you can choose to do a one-off if that works for you.
 However, we encourage volunteers to come regularly so you can build a relationship with our children, e.g. volunteering every Wednesday.